lighttransport/c-libtorch/README.md

 $ make
 ```

+### Windows

+Visual Studio 2019 is supported at the momenet.

+Run `vcsetup2019.bat`.

+Solution file will be generated in `build` directory.

+To run unit test, you'll need to set PATH to pytorch/libtordh dlls(or copy dlls to your working directory).

 ### macOS(Big Sur or later)

 CPU build only.

 Assume some dependencies(e.g. protobuf) are installed through macports or homebrew.

 If you want to build c-libtorch with pytorch package, you may need to delete linking with `libopenblas.dylib` in
 `TORCH_DIR/python3.9/site-packages/torch/share/cmake/Caffe2/Caffe2Targets.cmake`

 Then,